MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-visibility-insights-compliance-posture.md

 # Determine your app compliance posture

-This article describes the widgets shown on the **App governance > Overview** page with compliance posture data.
+This article describes the cards shown on the **App governance > Overview** page with compliance posture data.

 The **Overview** page shows the following details: